james-bowman/sparse/README.md

 <!--[![wercker status](https://app.wercker.com/status/33d6c1400cca054635f46a8f44c14c42/s/master "wercker status")](https://app.wercker.com/project/byKey/33d6c1400cca054635f46a8f44c14c42)
 [![Go Report Card](https://goreportcard.com/badge/github.com/james-bowman/nlp)](https://goreportcard.com/report/github.com/james-bowman/nlp) [![Sourcegraph Badge](https://sourcegraph.com/github.com/james-bowman/nlp/-/badge.svg)](https://sourcegraph.com/github.com/james-bowman/nlp?badge)-->

-Implementations of selected sparse matrix formats for linear algebra supporting scientific and machine learning applications.
+Implementations of selected sparse matrix formats for linear algebra supporting scientific and machine learning applications compatible with the APIs in the [Gonum](http://www.gonum.org/) library.

 Machine learning applications typically model entities as vectors of numerical features so that they may be compared and analysed quantitively.
 Typically the majority of the elements in these vectors are zeros.
 In the case of text mining applications, each document within a corpus is represented as a vector and its features represent the vocabulary of unique words.
 A corpus of several thousand documents might utilise a vocabulary of hundreds of thousands (or perhaps even millions) of unique words but each document will typically only contain a couple of hundred unique words.
 This means the number of non-zero values in the matrix might only be around 1%.